 A particularly important case where billboards should be used is when making particle systems.
 In a particle system, the particles are typically so small that there is no reason to consider polyhedra models for them.
-Particle systems as such are treated in section 14.7 at page 186.
+Particle systems as such are treated in section 14.7 on page 188.